Telfast

 Side effects

-All medicines have the potential of causing side effects, though not everybody gets them.
+All medicines have the potential to cause side effects, although not everyone experiences them.
 Understanding the risks associated with your medicine is important to your care.
-We encourage you to familiarise yourself with the patient information leaflet which comes enclosed with your medicine before beginning treatment.
+We encourage you to familiarise yourself with the patient information leaflet, which comes enclosed with your medicine, before beginning treatment.

 Common side effects of Telfast (fexofenadine):